From the perspective of NARA’s newest staff member, Communications Director Anna Wilkinson

 Top results were “architectural rendering”, “computer graphics rendering,” and even such specific definitions as “a performance or a piece of music or drama” and “the action of applying plaster to a wall” ….
 But no easy-to-find results on the “processing and recycling of unused animal meat leftovers for new products, like safe and nutritious pet food, biofuel, tires and even fireworks.”
 That’s the important work the “renderers” do.

-If I had seen that definition, I would have thought to myself:
+If I had seen that definition of rendering, I would have thought to myself:

 “This is so great!
 What an important solution to help reduce food waste.
 What a sustainable process!
 Why don’t more people know about this?”